FabriGit2004/git/README.md

 "mixed => resets , doesn't keep the file on stage" "hard => resets, destroys everything , rebuilds from zero"

-1. !!!get the hash of your fucked up commit
+1. $get the hash of your fucked up commit
-2. git reset !!!--range !!!hash
+2. git reset $--range $hash
 (This makes the HEAD points towards the hash)

 !!
 IMPORTANT !!